testIT-WebTester/webtester2-core/documentation/chapters/configuration.md

 # Default interval in which to check a condition for wait operations.
 # TYPE: int [milliseconds]
 wait.interval = 100

+# Name of the browser to use in Selenium Grid
+# TYPE: String [firefox, chrome, safari, ...]
+remote.browser.name = firefox

+# Version of the browser to use in Selenium Grid.
+If not specified, any version will be used!
+# TYPE: String [eg. 46.0.1]
+# remote.browser.version =

+# Whether the Marionette driver (Firefox 47++) should be used.
+# TYPE: boolean [true, false]
+remote.firefox.marionette = true

+# Host or IO address where Selenium Grid is running
+# TYPE: String [localhost, 192.168.0.1, ...]
+remote.host = localhost

+# Host or IO address where Selenium Grid is running
+# TYPE: Integer
+remote.port = 4444
 ```

 # Linked Documentation